 Architecture enthusiasts love tours of the Dana-Thomas House, a Frank Lloyd Wright-designed home still packed with his furniture and stained glass.

 For information: Springfield Area Convention and Visitors Bureau (800) 545-7300; visit-springfieldillinois.com

-5 Great Places to Learn About Lincoln
+5 Free Places to Learn About Lincoln

-2 Lincoln Tomb State Historic Site Engaging guides leading free tours at Oak Ridge Cemetery tell stories about the lives, deaths and burials of Lincoln, wife Mary and their four children.
+2 Lincoln Tomb State Historic Site Engaging guides leading free tours at Oak Ridge Cemetery tell stories about the lives, deaths and burials of Lincoln, his wife Mary and their four children.
 (217) 782-2717; lincolntomb.org

 3 Lincoln Home National Historic Site Peek into Lincoln’s family life during ranger-led tours of the only home he ever owned.
 The required tickets are free; pick them up at the nearby Lincoln Home Visitor Center.
 (217) 391-3221; nps.gov/liho

 4 Lincoln Depot Lincoln said good-bye to Springfield and boarded a train for Washington, D.C., on February 11, 1861.
 Watch the video highlighting his 12-day journey.
 (217) 544-8441; lincolndepot.org

 5 Lincoln’s New Salem State Historic Site Visit a reconstruction of the 1830s town where young Lincoln lived, 20 miles northwest of Springfield.
 Interpreters chronicle frontier life, and self-guided tours weave through a tavern, store and timbered houses.
 (217) 632-4000; lincolnsnewsalem.com